Battle at the Harzhorn: Battle

 The working hypothesis of the scientists is that the Roman troops were on their way back from the North German Plain.
 They found the Harzhorn pass blocked by a large number of Germans, and had to fight their way through, using their superior Roman artillery.
 The finds indicate a Roman success, due to their superior military technology.

-The battlefield today
+Battlefield today

 Discovery

-In 2000, two persons while illegally using metal detectors discovered several artifacts at the Harzhorn while searching for a medieval fortress.
+In 2000, two amateur archeologist using metal detectors discovered several artifacts at the Harzhorn while searching for a medieval fortress.
 When one of the artifacts they unearthed turned out to be a Roman hippo sandal, they notified the Northeim county archaeologist, who is responsible for this area.

 Location

 The battlefield lies on the eastern edge of a hill range running east-to-west from the Harz mountains.
 In the north–south direction, it can only be crossed on a narrow pass, which is part of an ancient trade route, and today occupied by the Bundesautobahn 7.